weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

 Based on the fact that you're here, you probably like machine learning and databases as much as we do.
 You might even have a use case requiring semantic search, image similarity search, recommendations, classification, etc. But you have one big question: how do I scale this to production, and what database, what search engine can I use that helps me with this?

-If you have this question, you've already learned something in the 10 seconds it took you to read this: Weaviate is here to help.
+If you have this question, fret not, because you've already learned something in the 10 seconds it took you to read this paragraph: _Weaviate is here to help!_

 ## What will you learn?